justcatthefish/ctf-writeups/2022-11-12-SECCONQuals/latexipy/README.md

 * Python3.10.8 - released a day before (Oct.
 11, 2022)
 * latexify-py == 0.1.1 - the freshest version from Pypi repository

-Python in the newest version could be read as a hint, that the solutoin won't be some obscure bug from old Python versions. *Latexify* on master was already few commits ahead of the release.
+Python in the newest version could be read as a hint, that the solution won't be some obscure bug from old Python versions. *Latexify* on master was already few commits ahead of the release.

 From the source code we can read that:
 * we probably cannot overwrite ```latexify.get_latex``` function, as the ```import latexify``` line is added after defining our function.